 The younger Alpine Valleys surround the plateau of Beechworth, but are of a very different origin.
 A majority of the plantings in the region are devoted to granite subsoils which, along with the altitude of the plateau, attracted many winegrowers to the area.
 The Beechworth plateau looks south and west to the Ovens and King River valleys.
 To the east Mt.
 Stanley rises to approximately 1100m before giving way to the Buckland, Kiewa, and Mitta Mitta River Valleys, and then out to the heights of Mt Kosciuszko before the land descends to the oyster coast.
 To the north, beyond Mt.
 Pilot, lies the Murray River basin.
 Small creeks and streams carve their way across the region, but there is no focused point of watershed or body of water.

-Beechworth, as we know it today, was originally referred to as Baarmutha by the Pallanganmiddang people ofthe Wayrwurru nation.
-Meaning land of many creeks Baarmutha is the traditional home of a people, like the other neighboring language groups and nations, that cared for and nurtured their country.
+Beechworth, as we know it today, was originally referred to as Baarmutha by the Pallanganmiddang people Meaning land of many creeks Baarmutha is the traditional home of a people, like the other neighboring language groups and nations, that cared for and nurtured their country.
 The boundaries of different groups’ country were drawn by the many tributaries of the Murray River, and ran from the upper beginnings of these river valleys to the Murray River itself.

 In 1824, Australian explorers Hume and Hovell trekked from Botany Bay in Sydney to the English and Swiss settlement of Geelong on Port Phillip Bay.
 On their 30 day journey, they crossed the Murray River where the Mitta Mitta meets it, and travelled southwest towards Geelong.
-They crossed the Waywurru nation, and recorded their observations of complex aquaculture and agriculture, and noted that the beauty of the pastures and woodlands looked as if they were a curated park.
+They crossed Pallanganmiddang country, and recorded their observations of complex aquaculture and agriculture, and noted that the beauty of the pastures and woodlands looked as if they were a curated park.
 When they reached Geelong, word of the beautiful and fertile land they passed spread, and by the end of the 1830’s a small settlement was established in Beechworth and dubbed Mayday Hills after a place in England.

 English settlers raised cattle and sheep, and planted wheat–as they have and will each time they claim a piece of land.
 In every iteration, sheep gravitate towards the grasses that foster the most life, because they are the most desirable.
 Once eaten, these grasses no longer exist to attract other animals, and the change up the food chain begins.
-Wheat is a highly invasive grass, and overtakes native grasses like Kangaroo grass and other natvie oats that were turned into flour and cereals for winter sustenance.
+Wheat is a highly invasive grass, and overtakes native grasses like Kangaroo grass, waddle, and other native oats that were turned into flour and cereals for winter sustenance.
 Conflict between the Pallanganmiddang people and the English settlers would only occur when land was being taken, or when the Pallanganmiddang would spear sheep as they would kangaroo; they have always hunted the game on their land, and they have only known that land as their home.